SS&C Technologies (NASDAQ:SSNC) Updates Q2 2023 Earnings Guidance

 Institutional Trading of SS&C Technologies

-Several institutional investors have recently added to or reduced their stakes in the business.
-Vanguard Group Inc. raised its holdings in shares of SS&C Technologies by 1.3% during the first quarter.
-Vanguard Group Inc. now owns 20,029,098 shares of the technology company’s stock valued at $1,502,583,000 after purchasing an additional 266,741 shares during the last quarter.
-State Street Corp raised its stake in SS&C Technologies by 0.4% during the 3rd quarter.
-State Street Corp now owns 5,154,466 shares of the technology company’s stock valued at $246,126,000 after buying an additional 18,284 shares during the last quarter.
-Price T Rowe Associates Inc. MD lifted its holdings in shares of SS&C Technologies by 0.7% during the 2nd quarter.
-Price T Rowe Associates Inc. MD now owns 3,312,406 shares of the technology company’s stock valued at $192,351,000 after buying an additional 24,331 shares during the period.
-Norges Bank bought a new stake in shares of SS&C Technologies in the fourth quarter worth $124,570,000.
-Finally, Shapiro Capital Management LLC purchased a new stake in SS&C Technologies during the fourth quarter valued at $118,298,000.
-83.14% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+Vanguard Group Inc. increased its stake in SS&C Technologies by 1.3% during the 1st quarter.
+Vanguard Group Inc. now owns 20,029,098 shares of the technology company’s stock valued at $1,502,583,000 after purchasing an additional 266,741 shares in the last quarter.
+State Street Corp increased its stake in SS&C Technologies by 0.4% during the 3rd quarter.
+State Street Corp now owns 5,154,466 shares of the technology company’s stock valued at $246,126,000 after purchasing an additional 18,284 shares in the last quarter.
+Price T Rowe Associates Inc. MD increased its stake in SS&C Technologies by 0.7% during the 2nd quarter.
+Price T Rowe Associates Inc. MD now owns 3,312,406 shares of the technology company’s stock valued at $192,351,000 after purchasing an additional 24,331 shares in the last quarter.
+Norges Bank purchased a new position in SS&C Technologies during the 4th quarter worth $124,570,000.
+Finally, Shapiro Capital Management LLC purchased a new stake in shares of SS&C Technologies in the fourth quarter valued at about $118,298,000.
+Institutional investors own 83.14% of the company’s stock.

 SS&C Technologies Company Profile